 TERM OF OFFICE

-64. The term of office for any Director (other than Co-opted Directors under Article 58) shall be four years[, save that this time limit shall not apply to the Chief Executive Officer].
+64. The term of office for any Director (other than Co-opted Directors under Article 58) shall be four years, save that this time limit shall not apply to the Chief Executive Officer.
 Subject to remaining eligible to be a particular type of Director, any Director may be re-appointed or re-elected.

 RESIGNATION AND REMOVAL